RextonRZ/malay-english-toxic-detector/README.md

 - Supervised-Twitter (Malay)

 ### Custom Code-Mixed Set
 A manually curated set of 500 code-mixed Malay-English (Manglish) sentences collected from social media such as Reddit Malaysia, TikTok, and Facebook, and labelled by the team (274 toxic / 226 non-toxic).
-It is split into a training portion (folded into training/validation) and a disjoint held-out test portion used only for evaluation.
+It is split 300 train / 75 validation / 125 held-out test.
+The training and validation portions are used only in the few-shot configuration; the 125-sentence held-out test is identical across both configurations.

 ---